pfdubois/BridgeBidding/source/AdvancedNTDefenses.rst

 Modified Cappelletti
 --------------------

+.. _ModifiedCappelletti:

 .. index::
-   pair: convention; modified Cappelletti
+   pair: convention; Cappelletti (modified)
    single: two-suited bids
    pair: 1N opening or overcall; defenses to

-In this modification of Cappelletti, the 2♣ bid works harder in order to make 2♥ and 2♠ natural.
+In this modified or "modern" Cappelletti, the 2♣ bid works harder in order to make 2♥ and 2♠ natural.
 After opponents open 1N, either in direct seat, or after two passes by partnership agreement,

 -  X Equal hand, penalty-oriented
 -  2♣!
 Diamonds or, a minor and a major.

-   Advancer bids 2♦!(relay), and intervenor then bids pass, or his major.
+   Advancer bids 2♦!(relay), and intervenor then passes or bids his major.
    Advancer can then ask for the minor with 2N! (good hand) or 3♣! (pass or correct).

 -  2♦!
 Both majors